BDML-lab/inductive-reasoning-papers/README.md

 We have made every effort to collect all top-conference papers from 2015 to 2025 whose titles contain the words ‘inductive’ or ‘induction’.
 These conferences include, but are not limited to, NeurIPS, ICML, ICLR, ACL, EMNLP, NAACL, COLING, and EACL.
-All collected papers are listed below, and their statistics are summarized in the following table.
+Their statistics are summarized in the following table All collected papers are listed below (The Paper List).
 We have conducted a rough categorization of these papers, which may contain errors or overlaps, and we kindly ask for the readers’ understanding.
-Our survey focuses on synthesizing and analyzing papers from this list that are related to inductive tasks and language models.
+Among all the papers, our survey only focuses on synthesizing and analyzing those related to inductive tasks and language models.
 This is the link to our survey [[ARXIV](https://arxiv.org/abs/2510.10182)].

 | Conference | 2015 | 2016 | 2017 | 2018 | 2019 | 2020 | 2021 | 2022 | 2023 | 2024 | 2025 |